Uanela/arkos/packages/docs/docs/advanced-guide/handling-prisma-relation-fields.md

 sidebar_position: 5
 ---

-# Handling Relation Fields in Prisma Body Requests
+# Handling Prisma Relation Fields

 One of the most powerful features of **Arkos** is its ability to automatically transform JSON data with nested relations into the appropriate Prisma operations.
 This eliminates the need to manually structure complex nested creates, updates, and connections.